AlexJReid/blog/content/posts/local-api/index.md

 **I only needed to run the service I was working on locally.**

 What I particularly like about it is the rapid feedback loop.
-I was able to patch a local implementation of the `message` service into a real environment make changes to it without redeploying.
+I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

 _As usual, I'd love to know what you think.
 Comments and corrections are always welcome._